zhiburt/tabled/README.md

 println!("{table}");
 ```

-The output you're goint to see running it.
+The output you're going to see running it.

 ```text
 ╭─────────────┬─────────────┬─────────────╮